JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 For this tutorial, you need a computer running Ubuntu 22.04.4 LTS and admin access, an internet connection, and a good grasp of Linux command line syntax.
 Download Ubuntu via the [Ubuntu 22.04.4 LTS release page](http://releases.ubuntu.com/jammy).
 For more information about the Linux command line, see the [Introduction to the Linux Terminal](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal) tutorial.

-## Download and Verify the Installation File
+## Download and verify the installation file

 To download and verify the Go installation file, do the following: